I write all kinds of stuff because I'm easily bored.

 I try to write realistic stuff, too; this tends to be not very realistic.
 (A recent example: “Should I write a sort of a thriller that takes place in the Finnish countryside?
 Should I put a death cult, murderous hicks, and cows with writing on them in it?
 Why yes I should.”)

-I've written a novel a year every year since 2006.
-The 2010–2013 ones have been in English, the earlier ones in Finnish.
-They've been of… varying quality.
+I wrote a novel every November from 2006 to 2013.
+The 2010–2013 ones were in English, the earlier ones in Finnish.
+They're all unpublished.
+They were of… varying quality; in some the wheels fell off midway through.
 (In Feynman's words, “there's plenty of room at the bottom!”)

 I write fan fiction, too; who doesn't?
 (Er, Ranma ½ and Harry Potter and Marvel… no no, no samples.)